GuildCrafts/web-development-js/_goals/133-Code_to_Docs_to_Code.md

 1. The goal recommends choosing a library that has a well-developed test suite, but leaves me wondering what that means and how it makes a difference.
 Lodash, for example, claims to perform hundreds of tests on every release, but I have found no more than a list of the test labels; I see no test directory in its github repository, so I can’t figure out what tests are really being performed.
 It isn’t clear to me whether we would run the library’s tests on our reimplementation, and, if so, how.

 1. Documentation is written not only by those who ask for software, but also by those who develop it and those who test it.
-Yet the goal seems to consider only the first of these.
+Yet the goal seems to consider only the first of these except in the stretch section.

 1. The ramp-up seems likely to be prolonged by the need to choose a library, in comparison with goals like Lodash and Underscore, where the team can begin promptly studying the specified library.